fullstackhero/docs/content/dotnet-webapi-boilerplate/general/getting-started/index.md

 ### NuGet

 Generates a NuGet Package of the entire solution.
 NuGet Configuration is available in the *.nuspec file at the root of the project directory.
-This command is to be executed from the Bootstrapper Directory of the project.
+This command is to be executed from the Root Directory of the project.

 ```powershell
 nuget pack -NoDefaultExcludes